-This Black History Month, we’ve been reflecting on the impact of America’s oldest running Black-owned business, with almost 140 years of moving prowess: E.E.
+This Black History Month, we’ve been reflecting on the impact of America’s oldest running Black-owned business, with almost 140 years of moving under their belts: E.E.
 Ward Moving & Storage!

 Operating since 1881, the moving company started out with only two horses and a wagon.
 In 2003, the U.S. Department of Commerce and the Congressional Black Caucus recognized E.E.
 Ward Moving & Storage as the oldest African-American-owned business in America.